chicago-joe/Iceberg-Order-Prediction-Algorithm-Quantitative-Trading-with-ML/hyperparameter-optimization-whitepaper.md

 ## Implementation for Production

-To deploy optimized models in production trading systems, our framework provides several key capabilities:
+To deploy optimized models in production trading systems, our framework provides several key capabilities to version model parameter sets and configurations.

 ### Model Persistence and Versioning